-- Transcripts are not required for GeoCorps applications.
-Please do not send transcripts unless you are specifically asked to do so.
-(That is a relatively rare occurrence). - The listing of courses and grades is shared between GeoCorps and GIP.
-You only need to enter the grades one time. - Instead of transcripts, applicants will create an online listing of their courses and grades. - If you are still attending school (undergraduate or graduate level), or if you have graduated less than five years before the upcoming application deadline, you must submit a listing of your courses and grades. - If you have graduated five years or more before the application deadline, you do not need to submit a grade listing.
-(You can if you want to, but it is not required.) - The listing should include all courses that are relevant to the GSA programs/opportunities to which you are applying.
+- o Transcripts are not required nor accepted.
+Please do not send transcripts, as they will not be kept on file, nor will they be considered part of your application. - The Grade Record is shared between GeoCorps and GIP.
+You only need to enter the grades one time. - o Instead of transcripts, applicants will create an online listing of their courses and grades. - If you are still attending school (undergraduate or graduate level), or if you have graduated less than five years before the upcoming application deadline, you must submit a listing of your courses and grades. - o If you have graduated five years or more before the application deadline, you do not need to submit a grade listing.
+(You can if you want to, but it is not required.) - o The listing should include all courses that are relevant to the GSA programs/positions to which you are applying.
 This includes all geoscience courses, courses in subjects closely related to geoscience, and courses related to any special skills that are important to the position(s), such courses in education, outdoor recreation/skills, computer courses, scientific writing/research, etc. - Remember to include field camps, as well as courses taken at other institutions (such as "study abroad" programs, etc.).
-If you are in doubt about whether you should include a course or not, please include it. - You only need to create one complete list of your courses and grades.
-This list will be seen by the hiring supervisors for all positions to which you apply. - The listing of courses and grades can be updated any time before the posted application deadline. - GSA will indicate when your listing of courses and grades has been created; you will be able see the status on your Home page.
-(It is up to you to decide when the record is complete.) - This listing will be saved indefinitely for use in GSA Education programs.
-You can add new courses at any time, even in a different season or year. - Grades are accepted on an "honor system".
-GSA trusts that grades are stated honestly, accurately, and thoroughly. - In submitting this information, you are attesting that this list of courses and grades is accurate and thorough; that no grades are misrepresented; that no relevant grades are omitted; and that you understand that any offer of a GSA position or award is contingent upon verifying these grades. - If you are selected for a position, GSA may require that you provide transcripts to verify your grades.
+If you are in doubt about whether you should include a course or not, please include it. - o If your school is not on a regular U.S. semester and credit system, please do your best to convert your grades to regular semesters and credits. - You only need to create one complete list of your courses and grades.
+This list will be seen by the hiring supervisors for all positions to which you apply. - o The listing of courses and grades can be updated any time before the posted application deadline. - o GSA will indicate when your listing of courses and grades has been created; you will be able see the status on your My Profile page.
+(It is up to you to decide when the record is complete.) - o This listing will be saved indefinitely for use in GSA Education & Outreach programs.
+You can add new courses at any time, even in a different season or year. - $\circ$ $\,$ Grades are accepted on an "honor system".
+GSA trusts that grades are stated honestly, accurately, and thoroughly. - o In submitting this information, you are attesting that this list of courses and grades is accurate and thorough; that no grades are misrepresented; that no relevant grades are omitted; and that you understand that any offer of a GSA position or award is contingent upon verifying these grades. - o If you are selected for a position, GSA will require that you provide transcripts to verify your grades.
 Failure to verify your grades will result in the offer being rescinded.